Duke PhD Lab in Digital Knowledge

 Director David F. Bell brings together a diverse cohort of approximately twelve PhD and MFA students from disciplines across the arts, humanities, and interpretive social sciences.

 The first cohort of the PhD Lab comprised twenty graduate students from a range of disciplines in the humanities, social sciences, and arts.
 The active participation of five artists in the Duke MFA in Experimental and Documentary Arts program enriched the Lab and contributed to a truly interdisciplinary environment, with a great diversity of methods and approaches.
 No matter what their background, applicants to the program recognize that the Lab offers something unique and valuable that they would not ordinarily receive as a part of their regular course of study.
 Scholars are admitted to the program for one year, and have the option to re-apply for subsequent years.
 Allowing for continued participation over multiple years will foster an environment with increased opportunities for peer-to-peer teaching and knowledge sharing.
+The PhD Lab is under the direction of David F. Bell, professor of French Studies.
+Bell’s research focuses on nineteenth-century French literature and culture, including urban space and technologies of communication.
+He also works on the concept of tact as a discursive strategy, and on the notion of debt in French literature.
+He is the co-editor of SubStance.

 Structure